gato333/viralart/README.md

 ## To do
-- fill out object for data manip
 - then we can start manipulating the charts three.js
 - make db generation script data/init.js

 ### To do: done
+- fill out object for data manipulation, circular redux objs
 - import three.js instead of d3
 - create initial store obj and pass it down to client (server-side rendering)
 - import d3, specifically to work with react